 Partner with a local coffee shop or small business

-If you have a connection with any local businesses or coffee shops in your town or neighborhood, it might be a good idea to reach out to them and ask to partner with them over the holiday season.
-Many people are getting their holiday shopping done, and since it ‘tis the season of giving, may be in a more charitable mood as they wait for their coffee or purchasing gifts for their loved ones.
-The idea is simple and easy for everyone involved: create a small sign or poster with your organizations’ logo, a brief summary of your mission and fundraising goal, and a QR code linking to your donate page.
+If you have a connection with any local businesses or coffee shops in your town or neighborhood, it might be a good idea to reach out to them and ask partner with them over the holiday season.
+Many people are getting their holiday shopping done, and since it ‘tis the season of giving, may be in a more charitable mood as they wait for their coffee or purchase gifts for their loved ones.
+The idea is simple and easy for everyone involved: create a small sign or poster with your organization’s logo, a brief summary of your mission and fundraising goal, and a QR code linking to your donate page.
 Then ask local businesses if they would be willing to display this sign at their checkout counters or on community bulletin boards in their shops.
 It costs you and them nothing, which is always great!

 If you have a strong and established relationship with any businesses, you could take it a step further and get creative here!
 Create bookmarks with your QR code and fundraiser information and ask local bookstores to hand them out with each purchase.
 Or, partner with a local coffee shop to run a limited batch of coffee cup sleeves that incorporate your fundraiser’s QR code.
 Creativity is key!

 Incorporate QR Codes into your usual holiday fundraising plan